dcritch/scripts/ansible/reverse_playbook/README.md

 $
 ~~~

-It's kind of dirty, and dosen't flip the verbiage around, but it will do me until an equivalent feature lands in ansible.
+It's kind of dirty, but it will do me until an equivalent feature lands in ansible.